AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/boomerang/boomerang-stage-scenarios.md

 **Scenario 1 - Contacts with Opportunity and Boomerang Tracking**

 In this scenario, a customer has chosen to track the **Demo and Negotiation stage transitions** on the **Contact**.
 Each boomerang stage can receive up to two touchpoints.
-The difference between stage transitions on a Contact versus stage transitions on a Lead is that Contact stage transitions can appear as Boomerang touchpoints on the Opportunity *after* the OC touchpoint.
+The difference between stage transitions on a Contact versus stage transitions on a Lead is that Contact stage transitions can appear as Boomerang touchpoints on the Opportunity _after_ the OC touchpoint.
 This is not true for stage transitions that occur on the Lead as these will appear as a Form touchpoint.

 ![](assets/8.png)

 In this example, Contact 1's Demo and Negotiation Stage transitions are included as Demo-01 and Negotiation-01 touchpoints on the Opportunity.
-Contact 2's Demo stage transition occurs *after* Contact 1's, and appears as the Demo-02 (Last) touchpoint on the Opportunity.
+Contact 2's Demo stage transition occurs _after_ Contact 1's, and appears as the Demo-02 (Last) touchpoint on the Opportunity.

 Notice that there isn't a second transition to the Negotiation stage; the Opportunity immediately jumps from Demo-02 (Last) moves to Close Won.
-In this case, Marketo Measure will include the Negotiation transition with the Closed Won touchpoint.
+In this case, [!DNL Marketo Measure] will include the Negotiation transition with the Closed Won touchpoint.